kaw092/BENG183_Final_Projects_FALL2019/GROUP10_Final_Project.md

 However these downsides don’t brand this method as irredeemably bad since most of its products, which range from ointments to suppositories, are advised and designed for consumption moments after production, denying time that may otherwise be spent to degrade or contaminate the medicine.

 ### Part 4.
-Applications of Bioinformatic tools:RNASeq<a name="4"></a>
+Applications of Bioinformatic tools<a name="4"></a>

 #### Identifying genetic factors excluding people from conventional medicine

 The presence of an abnormal gene can lead to a line of descendants exhibiting sensitivity towards drugs that are otherwise beneficial to those bearing the same illness.
 The naive way, is to commission a control and treatment group so that sensitivity can be evaluated.
 However, it is not only a costly procedure but also unethical in cases where the illness necessitates drastic treatments like chemotherapy, which harms both healthy and ill individuals alike.

 Instead, researchers utilized subjects who provided consent as well as a completed a survey to provide biographical information latter used to present phenotypic classification for the data.
 The subjects also provided saliva samples that were used to gather data about single nucleotide polymorphisms(SNPs).
 Through this, genome-wide association studies(GWAS) were able to analyze each class’s SNPs.
 The latter proves useful for GWAS that will analyze each class’s SNPs.
 The data from these GWAS can be subjected through association tests with logical regression that’ll produce a p-value determining significance.
-Small p values indicated that these patients are inheritors of unique markers or conditions that affect their ability to get regular medicine(Qs Li).
+Small p values indicated that these patients are inheritors of unique markers or conditions that affect their ability to get regular medicine[4].
 The presence of these unique markers inform medical providers to select a more precise treatment for patients.

 Another example of genome-wide studies revealing problematic SNPs is a study by the SEARCH study collaborative group, who discovered that the rs4363657 SNP brought muscular degeneration to those who consumed statins, a drug known to treat hypertension.
 The group extracted DNA from their subjects and stained them so they’d fluoresce, amplified them with gel electrophoresis, and elongated them with PCR.
-Using a BeadChip to collect SNPs, they initiated single-SNP analysis and outed the troublesome polymorphism (SEARCH).
+Using a BeadChip to collect SNPs, they initiated single-SNP analysis and outed the troublesome polymorphism (SEARCH).[5]

 #### Connecting RNA-Seq